matloff/fastStat/README.md

 neighborhood will have a large standard error, as its "n" (k here) is small.

-The situation is similar for tree-based methods (cart, random forests, gradient boosting).
+The situation is similar for tree-based methods (CART, random forests, gradient boosting).
 As we move down a tree, we add more and more features to our collection, and the nodes have less and less data.
 For a fixed amount of data, the more levels in the tree, the fewer data points in each of the leaves.
-Since the leaves are similar to neighborhoods in k-nn, we see the same Bias-Variance Tradeoff.
+Since the leaves are similar to neighborhoods in k-NN, we see the same Bias-Variance Tradeoff.

 # Lesson POLYML:  Predictive Modeling -- a Polynomial View of Overfitting in ML